glider4/atmospheric-sensing/README.md

 TODO: Figure out how to rotate log files so that a new .txt is created every... day? week?

-TODO: Do I have enough data to extrapolate what I need to plot a Skew-T ?

 ### Electronics & parts list
 [WeatherBit on Sparkfun.com](https://www.sparkfun.com/search/results?term=weatherbit)